-While we generally like the exterior styling, the 2017 Lincoln MKZ's interior still gets mixed reviews.
-New seating material with Lincoln logos imprinted on the cloth feel a bit overdone, but the new center console with proper knobs and switches is a vast improvement over last year’s capacitive-feedback setup.
-MyLincoln Touch is also gone, replaced by a vastly improved Sync 3 system.
-Despite being a large car on the outside, this Lincoln's interior is surprisingly cramped.
-Rear-seat legroom and headroom are especially in short supply.
+While we generally like the exterior styling, the 2018 Lincoln MKZ's interior still gets mixed reviews.
+Seating material with Lincoln logos imprinted on the faux-leather grace the base model, separated by a new center console with proper knobs and switches marking a vast improvement over the previous generation’s capacitive-feedback setup.
+MyLincoln Touch is also gone, replaced by an improved Sync 3 system.
+Despite being a large car on the outside, this Lincoln's interior is somewhat cramped.
+Rear-seat legroom is pretty good, but for the tall, headroom can be in short supply.

-For 2017, Lincoln’s MKZ luxury sedan gets a bold new face modeled after the Continental show car.
+The 2018 Lincoln MKZ wears the bold new face of Lincoln, modeled after the company’s flagship Continental sedan.
 While the new grille bears more than a passing resemblance to Jaguar’s signature grille, it works to make the MKZ look more of a player in this league.
 Although based on the Ford Fusion, Lincoln has done an admirable job with the MKZ's styling, giving it an upscale flair that its broader-market sibling lacks.
 The MKZ is loaded with simple but clever features such as the capless-fuel-filler system, which allows you to refill without getting your hands dirty, or forgetting the fuel cap.

-The 2017 Lincoln MKZ carries a Manufacturer’s Suggested Retail Price (MSRP) starting just over $36,000.
+The 2018 Lincoln MKZ carries a Manufacturer’s Suggested Retail Price (MSRP) starting just over $36,000.
 All-wheel drive adds another $2,000.
-A fully optioned MKZ Black Label can approach $61,000, but most buyers will be happy with a well-equipped Reserve trim that tops out around $50,000.
-These numbers put a 2017 Lincoln MKZ Reserve on par with the Lexus ES, but still less than a loaded BMW 3 Series, Mercedes-Benz C-Class or Audi A4.
+A fully optioned MKZ Black Label can approach $62,000, but most buyers will be happy with a well-equipped Reserve trim that tops out around $50,000.
+These numbers put a 2018 MKZ Reserve on par with the Lexus ES, but still less than a loaded BMW 3 Series, Mercedes-Benz C-Class or Audi A4.
 While the majority of entry-level luxury sedans undercut the MKZ’s starting price, most also fail to offer a comparable level of standard equipment.
 To see what others in your area are paying for the Lincoln MKZ, look at our Fair Purchase Price at the bottom of this page.
-When it comes to resale value, the 2017 MKZ retains residuals similar to the Acura TLX, but trails the rest of the segment by a few percentage points.
+When it comes to resale value, the 2018 MKZ retains residuals similar to the Acura TLX, but trails the rest of the segment by a few percentage points.

-Lincoln has positioned itself as a value-oriented luxury brand, and there's no doubt that the Lincoln MKZ for 2017 is stuffed with a lot of equipment for the price.
-There are heated front seats, leather upholstery, an adaptive suspension, LED taillights, and a really good 11-speaker audio system.
+Lincoln has positioned itself as a value-oriented luxury brand, and there's no doubt that the Lincoln MKZ for 2018 is stuffed with a lot of equipment for the price.
+There are heated front seats, faux-leather upholstery, an adaptive suspension, adaptive HID headlights, Apple CarPlay and Android Auto and an 11-speaker audio system.
 There's also Sync 3 that uses an 8-inch display and voice-recognition software to control a wide variety of functions.
 Each MKZ also comes with eight airbags, stability control, and Lincoln's SOS Post-Crash Alert System that activates the horn and hazard lights in the event of an airbag deployment.

-Three equipment groups are offered with Lincoln’s 2017 MKZ sedan.
-Premier is the standard-issue car, but the Select group adds a rearview camera and parking sensors, plus HD Radio.
-The top-line Reserve group adds navigation with voice recognition, blind-spot information and a power trunk.
+Three equipment groups are offered with Lincoln’s 2018 MKZ sedan.
+Premier is the standard-issue car, but the Select group adds leather seating, a power-steering column and rear-seat USB ports.
+The top-line Reserve group adds navigation with voice recognition, blind-spot information and ventilated front seats.
 Individual options include heated rear seats, a THX II-certified 14-speaker sound system, and your choice of moonroofs, including a panoramic roof.
 A Technology package adds adaptive cruise control, lane-keeping assist and Active Park Assist.
 The Black Label Series brings a personal touch, with your own shopping concierge, additional paint colors and four unique interior-design layouts.

 LINCOLN DRIVE CONTROL